The School Policy is that all children should wear school uniform.

 The uniform consists of:

 As well as the above items, children are expected to wear sensible footwear – black school shoes (or plain black trainers).
-Shoes must not have heels in excess of 5cm.
-If it is a wet or cold day and your child need to wear wellies or warm boots to travel to school, please make sure they have normal school shoes to change into.
+If it is a wet or cold day and your child needs to wear wellies or warm boots to travel to school, please make sure they have normal school shoes to change into.

-All items of clothing must be clearly marked with the owner’s name.
+All items of clothing must be clearly labelled with your child's name.

 Long hair should be tied back during Physical Education lessons and swimming for safety.